Kristin Hanggi

 Kristin Hanggi (born: Murrieta Valley, California) is an American film director, producer, and screenwriter; and theater director best known for the 2009 Broadway musical Rock of Ages.
 The jukebox musical received five Tony Award nominations, including a nomination for Best Direction of a Musical.
 She has also directed two national tours, and West End, Australia, Toronto, and Las Vegas productions.

 Personal life

-Hanggi graduated with a Masters from the University of Southern California after receiving her bachelor's degree in Theater from the University of California, Los Angeles (UCLA).
+Hanggi graduated with a master's from the University of Southern California after receiving her bachelor's degree in Theater from the University of California, Los Angeles (UCLA).
 In June 2013, she returned to her alma mater when she received the UCLA School of Theater, Film, & Television Distinguished Alumni Award.